14 Brilliant Ways to Use AvocadoArticle posted in: Diet & Nutrition

 Avocados dish out heart-healthy monounsaturated fats.
 And, according to the Academy of Nutrition and Dietetics (AND), a study by researchers at Ohio State University found that the fat from avocados helps people better absorb carotenoids, a type of antioxidant found in many veggies, like carrots, sweet potatoes and spinach.
 Plus, avocados are a good source of fiber.
 Talk about a superfood!

-Here are 14 fantastic ways to use avocado:
+Here are 14 fantastic ways to cook with avocado:

 1. Sub for mayo.